deepfates/memery/README.md

 Memery is a different beast than most pieces of code you've seen.
 It's a *literate program*: a program written for human beings to read.

 Nothing in this code is particularly special.
 The algorithms, data structures, and pipeline are either bog-standard or even subpar.
 The model was developed by OpenAI, and the tree indexer by Spotify.
 All I did was glue a bunch of disparate things together.
-The only reason nobody did it before me is that there's no money in it.

 ### Notebook-driven development

-The thing that makes this program interesting is that it was developed *in Jupyter notebooks*.
+The thing that makes this program interesting is that it was developed **in Jupyter notebooks**.
 Each component has its code and documentation in the same place, a `.ipynb` notebook.

 This is possible thanks to a new-ish project called `nbdev`.
 It provides literate programming functionality for notebooks.
 Specifically, it allows the programmer to automatically weave code and tangle documentation from the content of the notebooks!